shinks/practica-unir-eiec/README.md

-# Repo para EIEC - DevOps - UNIR
+# Repo for EIEC - DevOps - UNIR

-Este repositorio nos servirá para demostrar el uso de Git en la asignatura de EIEC y muchas cosas mas.
+This repo will help us to demostrate normal use for Git in the EIEC course and other things.
 ---

-Los comandos del Makefile funcionarán en Linux y MacOS.
-En caso de usar Windows, necesitarás adaptarlos o ejecutarlos en una máquina virtual Linux.
+Makefile commands will work in Linux and MacOS.
+In case you're using Windows, you'll need to adapt it or execute it in a Linux virtual machine.

-## Ejecución
+## Running

 python3 main.py <filename> <dup>
-  filename: **ruta** al fichero que contiene la lista de palabras, una por línea
+  filename: **path** to the file that contains list of words, one per line

-  dup: **yes|no**, yes para eliminar palabras duplicadas, no para mantener la lista
+  dup: **yes|no**, yes to eliminate duplicate words, no to mantain the list